 Fluent Steps celebrates the many moods of water through four small islands of glass: Cascades, Echo, Crystal Skin, and Wisps.
-It spans the entire length of the 210-foot-long Main Plaza reflecting pool and rises from water level to fifteen feet in height.
-The piece consists of 754 individually hand-sculpted pieces of glass mostly created in the Museum’s Hot Shop during Blank’s 45-day Visiting Artist residency in 2008.
+It spans the entire length of the 210-foot-long Main Plaza reflecting pool and rises from water level to 15-feet in height.
+The piece consists of 754 individually hand-sculpted pieces of glass mostly created in the Museum’s Hot Shop during Blank’s 45-day Visiting Artist Residency in 2008.

-This monumental installation opened April 18, 2009 and is part of the Museum’s Permanent Collection of 20th- and 21st-century glass art.
+This monumental installation opened April 18, 2009, and is part of the Museum’s Permanent Collection of Twentyith and Twenty-first century glass art.

 a special THANK YOU to the PROJECT SPONSORS

 Anonymous Donors | Ben B. Cheney Foundation | Sequoia Foundation | Rebecca and Jack Benaroya | Deborah and John E. Gross | Alfred and Gilda Slifka | Chap and Eve Alvord | Elias and Karyl Alvord | Alan Benaroya | Carl and Jan Fisher | Randall and Joyce Lert | Habatat Gallery Michigan | Beverly and Orvis Harrelson | Michael and Sheila Kurzman | Robert M. Minkoff | George H. Weyerhaeuser and Kathleen McGoldrick | Arlene Wright | Nanci J. Allen | Alice and Paul R. Kaltinick | Kandace and Rick Holley | Jack and Leslie Kavanaugh | Everett Steel | Kuker-Ranken, Inc. | SME Electrical | McCallum Company | Peter A. Opsahl Structural Engineering | True North Land Surveying, Inc.